andersdissing/spbg-codecamp-pnp-2016/01 - Basic Operations/HOL Instructions Basic Operations.md

 2. Replace code for Index view of the Home controller (Views/Home/Index.cshtml - snippet 3)
 4. Right click on Controllers folder, Add, Controller..., MVC5 Controller - Empty, name it 'PnPController'
 5. Replace the code of PnPController with snippet 4
+6. Change the URL in PnPController for your SharePoint Online site
-6. Run the code - CTRL-F5, click the button and check that list was created
+7. Run the code - CTRL-F5, click the button and check that list was created

 Note on authencation methods
 ----------------------------
 1. Remove query string parameters from button and run again
-2. Set host filter in Fiddler: rickenberg.sharepoint.com;localhost:44347, kill session and login, show app redirect
+2. Set host filter in Fiddler: SharePoint online URL;localhost:44347
+3. Close browser and go to https://localhost:44347/Csom/CreateList?SPHostUrl=[your SharePoint Online site URL] and login
-3. Point-out: 1.
+4. Point-out: 1.
 SharePoint context filter requires query string parameters, 2.
 SharePoint context filter does redirect when needed (and removes custom query string parameters)